-The Fujifilm X-T10 is the perfect beginner camera for a travel blogger.
+The Fujifilm X-T20 is the best camera for travel photography.
 This mirrorless camera features a compact and lightweight design.
 This camera captures sharp and colorful images that don’t blur around the edges like other cameras that fall within a similar budget.

-Apart from its compact and lightweight design, X-T10 comes with some unique features that will make your travel photography a thrilling experience.
+Apart from its compact and lightweight design, X-T20 comes with some unique features that will make your travel photography a thrilling experience.

 Auto Mode – This camera features an Auto Mode Switch Lever that helps you automatically set it to the optimum shooting settings.
 If you want to get premium quality snapshots without any manual customizations, then this is the camera for you.

-If you travel a lot and want to take high-quality blogging photographs in different settings, the Fujifilm X-T10 is the best camera for you.
-The autofocus makes it a travel camera at a reasonable price.
+If you travel a lot and want to take high-quality blogging photographs in different settings, the Fujifilm X-T20 is the best camera for you.
+The autofocus makes it the best mirrorless camera for travel photography at a reasonable price.

 Canon EOS Rebel T6 packs premium quality DSLR features in a budget price tag.
-This entry level camera has easy-to-use control manuals that make it the perfect camera for blogging.
+This entry level camera has easy-to-use control manuals that make it the perfect camera for vlogging.